LDSSA/ds-prep-course-2023/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 3. Restart your computer if asked to.

-## Install your Linux Distribution of Choice
+## Install Ubuntu

-1. Open the this link to the [Microsoft Store](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q) and select "Get" to install Ubuntu.
+1. Open this link to the [Microsoft Store](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q) and select `Get` to install `Ubuntu`.

-## Launch a distro
+## Launch Ubuntu
-To complete the initialization of your newly installed distro, launch a new instance.
-You can do this by typing "ubuntu" in your Windows search bar
+To complete the initialization of your newly `Ubuntu`, launch a new instance.
+You can do this by typing `ubuntu` in your Windows search bar:

 ![start](assets/start.png)

 ![start](assets/open_ubuntu.png)

-The first time a newly installed distro runs, a Console window will open, and you'll be asked to wait for a minute or two for the installation to complete.
+The first time the newly installed `Ubuntu` runs, a `Console` window will open, and you'll be asked to wait for a minute or two for the installation to complete.

-> During this final stage of installation, the distro's files are de-compressed and stored on your PC, ready for use.
+> During this final stage of installation, `Ubuntu`'s files are de-compressed and stored on your PC, ready for use.
 This may take around a minute or more depending on the performance of your PC's storage devices.
-This initial installation phase is only required when a distro is clean-installed - all future launches should take less than a second.
+This initial installation phase is only required just on the first launch - all future launches should take less than a second.

 ## Setting up a new Linux user account

-Once installation is complete, you will be prompted to create a new user account (and its password).
+Once the installation is complete, you will be prompted to create a new user account (and its password).

 ![Ubuntu unpacking in the Windows console](assets/UbuntuInstall.png)

-This user account is for the normal non-admin user that you'll be logged-in as by default when launching a distro.
+This user account is for the normal non-admin user that you'll be logged-in by default when launching `Ubuntu`.

 > You can choose any username and password you wish - they have no bearing on your Windows username.

-When you open a new distro instance, you won't be prompted for your password, but **if you elevate a process using `sudo`, you will need to enter your password**, so make sure you choose a password you can easily remember!
+When you open a new `Ubuntu` instance, you won't be prompted for your password, but **if you elevate a process using `sudo`, you will need to enter your password**, so make sure you choose a password you can easily remember!
+On `Ubuntu`, every user can do admin tasks such as installing software, but they have to use the magic `sudo` word and input the password.
+This tells `Ubuntu` that you will be acting as admin in the next moments.

 ## Opening the WSL terminal

 >⚠️ **Important**: From now on, every time we ask you to open a terminal, this is what you need to do.
-We'll refer to it as just "terminal" instead of "WSL terminal" or "Ubuntu terminal"
+We'll refer to it as just as `terminal` instead of `WSL terminal` or `Ubuntu terminal`.

-Whenever you want to use WSL, just type "ubuntu" in your Windows search bar
+Whenever you want to use WSL, just type `ubuntu` in your Windows search bar.

 ![start](assets/start.png)